Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Much of what can be seen today on the Appian Way is the original stone used in its construction, and along its route you can see several places of interest in the Parco dell'Appia Antica, one of the top 10 parks in Rome.

-At this point I recommend you stop for lunch.
-Ai Fienaroli, at Via Piemonte, 125, has a menu of exquisite dishes such as bluefin tuna tartar with crusty bread and fennel cream, sea bass carpaccio with pistachios and black truffle, and my favorite, artichokes with beans.
+After the visit to the Catacombs, I recommend a stop for lunch.
+Ai Fienaroli, in Via Piemonte, 125, has a menu of exquisite dishes such as red tuna tartar with crusty bread and fennel cream, sea bass carpaccio with pistachios and black truffle, and my favorite, the artichokes with beans.
 The price is higher than other recommendations in this article, around 40 € per person.

 Book a visit to the catacombs of Rome